UsernameForGitHub21/ColbysBookStore3/ColbysBookStore/README.txt

 Added files to Areas/Customer and changed namespaces

 12:58
-added admin area and tested all code
+added admin area and tested all code, finished part 1 and now on to part 2

+1:06
+added the new migration, the file's name is 20221205180510_AddDefaultIdentityMigration